gdmoney/quotes/README.md

 -- *Michel de Montaigne*

-**"For every complex problem there is an answer that is clear, simple and wrong."**
+**"For every complex problem there is an answer that is clear, simple, and wrong."**
 -- *H.L.
 Mencken*